meg217/KiwiWebsite/README.md

     -the datatable should now be set up

+using the flask:

+    -pip install flask

+    -pip install pymysql (i think lmk if it doesnt work)

+    -then the create the connection run python app.py

 using the css and html code:

     -the app.py creates the connection and everything should be all set up for that

     -working on querrying through the products from the database